-1.4 ALTERNATIVES
+1.4 ALTERNATIVES ASSESSED

 Three layout alternatives and the no-development alternative were identified in the Scoping Report and Plan of Study (EnviroAfrica, March 2015).
-During the Scoping Phase Alternative 1 and 2 were found to be unsuitable due to the impact on biophysical environment.
+However, Alternative 1 and 2 are not regarded as acceptable options as they both involve a loss of too much of the natural vegetation in the area.
+The area is also used by the horses at the Kathu Equestrian Club for grazing.
 The SIA assesses Alternative 3 (the preferred alternative) and the no-development option.